-It is of interest that while other recommendations of the above committee were immediately implemented, the fundamental recommendation
+It is of interest that while other recommendations of the above committee were immediately implemented, the fundamental recommendations that:

 “That a Judicial Panel of Inquiry be set up by the Government to investigate and scrutinize how lands are acquired on the Mambilla Plateau.
 And also investigate the way and manner certificates of occupancy and grazing permits are issued to individuals with a view to addressing the situation”.

 Prior to this, there have been pockets of crisis between farmers and graziers, which were known to security men, and series of meetings and consultations were held by stakeholders of the ethnic groups from Sardauna Local Government to douse the rising tension in the area.
 Furthermore, Government convened a meeting of the representatives of the ethnic groups of the Mambilla Plateau (Mambilla, Kaka, and Hausa-Fulani) in the EXCO Chamber, Government House, Jalingo, where they aired their grievances, resolved to live in peace and pledged to work with the Judicial Commission to be constituted by Government.

 Immediate Causes of the Crisis